ZSECURE/zNmapParser/README.md

 # zNmap Parser

-zNmap Parser is a Python script that parses the output of the nmap tool and categorizes the open ports on each host.
+zNmap Parser is a Python script that parses the output of the nmap tool and categorises the open ports on each host.
 The script can help identify potential attack vectors during a penetration testing engagement.

 ## Requirements